Air Operating Permit

 Ecology maintains an Air Operating Permit Register, which is updated on the 10th and 25th (or on the nearest business day) of each month.
 This register includes notices of air operating permit actions or program changes, and provides an opportunity for public comment.

 For more information about the action(s) published in the Air Operating Permit Register, contact Ecology, EFSEC, or the local clean air agency with jurisdiction.

 Washington’s air operating permit program undergoes frequent fiscal and performance audits.
 Every two years, the State Auditor’s Office conducts fiscal audits of Ecology's and each local clean air agency's air operating permit program.
 These audits focus on:

-Performance audits of Ecology’s and each local clean air agency’s air operating permit program are conducted every three years.
+Performance audits of Ecology’s and each local clean air agency’s air operating permit program are conducted yearly.
 They include:

 In addition, EPA periodically reviews Ecology’s, EFSEC’s, and local clean air agency’s air operating permit programs.
 These reviews allow EPA to identify recommendations for improvement, and ensure fair, consistent enforcement and compliance programs statewide.

 Results of EPA’s most recent evaluation of the permit writing portion of the air operating permit program (program review) can be found here.
 Results of EPA’s evaluation of the compliance and enforcement portion of the air operating permit program (state review framework) can be found here.

 EPA has completed the second state review framework.

 Contact the appropriate clean air agency for your area.